10up/restricted-site-access/README.md

 ## Installation

-1. Install easily with the WordPress plugin control panel or manually download the plugin and upload the extracted folder to the `/wp-content/plugins/` directory
+1. Install easily with the WordPress plugin control panel or manually download the plugin and upload the extracted folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the "Plugins" menu in WordPress
+2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Configure the plugin by going to the Settings &rsaquo; Reading page in WordPress.

 ## Frequently Asked Questions